Back to Homepage

 • Demonstrated the core concept of automatically generating and placing 3D memory representations in the user's augmented environment based on real-world scenes.

-• Served as an effective proof-of-concept for the speculative research exploring AI/AR augmentation of mnemonic techniques.
+• Served as an effective proof-of-concept for speculative research exploring AI/AR augmentation of mnemonic techniques.

 What Did Not Work / Limitations

-• Performance, latency, cost, and consistency are dependent on external third-party AI APIs.
+• Performance, latency, cost, and output consistency are dependent on third-party AI APIs, introducing variability outside developer control.

 Github